 Average Weather in Bar Harbor Maine, United States

-In Bar Harbor, the temperature typically varies from 16°F to 73°F over the course of the year, and is rarely below 1°F or above 81°F.
+In Bar Harbor, the summers are comfortable; the winters are freezing, wet, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 16°F to 73°F and is rarely below 1°F or above 81°F.

 The warm season lasts for 3.4 months, from June 6 to September 19, with an average daily high temperature above 65°F. The hottest day of the year is July 27, with an average high of 73°F and low of 58°F.

 The cold season lasts for 3.4 months, from December 5 to March 16, with an average daily high temperature below 40°F. The coldest day of the year is January 29, with an average low of 16°F and high of 31°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.